 - Resources for numeracy, literacy and personal, social and emotional development

 - Books for babies including board, bath and cloth books

 - Resources for children with particular needs and disabilities

 The Book a Toy Loan Service is a joint project run by NAPI, Newcastle City Libraries and Sure Start Children's Centres.

 The scheme operates in Gosforth, East End and Outer West libraries with outreach catalogues at Blakelaw, Fenham, Kenton and Newburn.

 An adult requires an 18+ library ticket to access the toys and can borrow up to 4 toys for four weeks at a time free of charge.

 A catalogue with photographs of the toys suitable for under 8s is available in each library.
 Toys already out on loan can be reserved free of charge.

 Class and author visits

-Class visits can be arranged with any Newcastle Library and can include curriculum tie-in and snapshot of library skills.
-These can be a regular or one off sessions. .
+Class visits can be arranged with any Newcastle Library and can include curriculum tie-in and a snapshot of library skills.
+These can be a regular or one off sessions.
 To set up a free visit, please get in touch with your local library.
-If you would like an author / poet or illustrator to visit your school, but you don't know who to book or how to go about it, Newcastle Libraries can offer you advice.
+If you would like an author, poet or illustrator to visit your school, but you don't know who to book or how to go about it, Newcastle Libraries can offer you advice.